tkubica12/MicroHack-AppInnovation/baseInfra/terraform/README.md

 This directory provides a Terraform implementation of the per-user workshop environment originally defined in Bicep.
 It intentionally uses the `azapi` provider for all Azure resources (instead of native `azurerm_*` resources) to give direct control over API versions and parity with the existing Bicep modules.

+## Features

+### Resource Provider Registration
+Workshop users typically don't have subscription-level permissions to register Azure resource providers.
+This Terraform configuration automatically registers all required providers (AI, containers, databases, networking, etc.) before deploying any resources.

+**Important**: The provider configuration includes `resource_provider_registrations = "none"` to disable automatic provider registration by Terraform.
+This gives explicit control over which providers are registered via the `resource_provider_registration` module.

+**Lifecycle**: Providers remain registered even after `terraform destroy` - this is intentional to avoid breaking existing resources in the subscription.

+See `modules/resource_provider_registration/README.md` for the complete list of registered providers.

 ## Deployed Per User Environment
 For each user index (1..n, zero‑padded) the module provisions:
 - Resource Group `rg-userNNN`